decidim/decidim/decidim-conferences/README.md

 # decidim-conferences

 Conferences are the permanent Decidim's participatory space.
-They are always "active" so unlike participatory processes, they have no steps or phases.

 A conference can get different components (such as blogs or proposals) attached.
 It can also have attachments, be associated to custom categories or scopes, and